-The project team cultivated Urban Farms – new areas for growing food – on unused spaces around Tower Hamlets.
+The project team also carried out significant outreach work, cultivating new Urban Farms for growing food on unused spaces around Tower Hamlets.

 Our latest space is at Half Moon, who provide the best in children’s and young people’s theatre.